delfick/photons/docs/start/commandline/references.rst

     The serial of the device

 label
-    The label set on the device
+    The label set on the device, which is the name you see for this light in the LIFX app.

 power
     Either "on" or "off" depending on whether the device is on or not.